dotnet/runtime/docs/project/glossary.md

 ### Hybrid AOT

-[Hybrid AOT](https://docs.microsoft.com/en-us/xamarin/mac/internals/aot#hybrid-aot) is used by Mono runtime in environment that allow fallback to JIT.
+[Hybrid AOT](https://docs.microsoft.com/en-us/xamarin/mac/internals/aot#hybrid-aot) is used by Mono runtime in environments that allow fallback to JIT.

 ### Native AOT